G-Core/product-documentation/documentation/cdn/cdn-resource-options/general/enable-origin-ssl-validation.md

 In the Origin Pull Protocol option, you are to set the protocol which CDN servers will use to pull content from an origin server: HTTP, HTTPS or HTTP and HTTPS.
 It allows you to control whether the connection between the CDN and the origin server is encrypted or not.
 <alert-element type="info" title="Info">

-This option is only accessible via <a href="https://api.gcore.com/docs/iam" target="_blank">API</a>.
+This option is only accessible via <a href=" https://api.gcore.com/docs/cdn#tag/SSL-certificates" target="_blank">API</a>.

 </alert-element>

 If you choose the HTTPS protocol, CDN servers will send a request for the content via HTTPS protocol, such a content transfer process is encrypted, but still do not save the connection from the attack called <a href="https://en.wikipedia.org/wiki/Man-in-the-middle_attack" target="_blank">Man In The Middle</a>.

-This is because the CDN servers by default do not check whether the SSL certificate on the origin is valid and certified by a Certificate Authority and whether the answered server is the client's server.
+This is because the CDN servers, by default, do not check whether the SSL certificate on the origin is valid and certified by a Certificate Authority and whether the answered server is the client's server.

 To increase the connection security level, activate the Origin SSL Validation option.